Voicings

 Chords starting off with intervals 1 5 1 3:

-See also lection on basic major chords
+See also the lesson on basic major chords

 - I will move all chord shapes up a few frets.
 You can see that you can move each of those shapes freely along the fretboard to get other major chords.